Nattalli/lteam-wine-map/frontend/README.md

 `npm install -g create-react-app`
 3. Once the installation is complete, navigate to the frontend directory and run:
 `npm install`

-That's it!
-You now have all required tools to run React application created using the Create React App tool.

 ## Available Scripts